 Formation of volcanic islands

+The Aleutian Islands have formed on the continental side of the fault zone.
 The Pacific Plate is moving beneath the North American plate at a 45 degree angle.
-A string of volcanic islands have formed on the north side of the trench, which is the continental size of the subduction zone.
+The string of volcanic islands have formed on the north side of the trench on the North American Continent.

 Volcanic arc of islands